Do you take contracts?

 INTERAC E-TRANSFER: You can make your payment using your financial institution’s Interac e-Transfer service.
 You must transfer the funds to the following email address: email@example.com.
 Please note that no security questions are required (we use an automatic deposit system).
-However, you must mention in the NOTES section the COURSE(s) you are paying.
+If you still want to use a security question, please, whatever that question is, the answer will necessarily have to be BOIS (to simplify transaction management).
+In addition, you must mention in the NOTES section the COURSE(s) you are paying.

 CHECK: You can also send us your payment by check payable to the École d’ébénisterie d’art de Montréal, 5445, av. de Lorimier, Montréal, H2H 2S3 – care of Nathalie Chauvin.